ontio/ontology/docs/specifications/cli_user_guide.md

 ## 7. Build Transaction

-Build transaction command can build transaction raw data, such as transfer transaction, approve tansaction, and so on.
+Build transaction command can build transaction raw data, such as transfer transaction, approve transaction, and so on.
 Note that before send to Ontology, the transaction after built should be signed by private key.

 ### 7.1 Build Transfer Transaction